Denis O'Connor (New Zealand sculptor)

-Denis O'Connor (born 1947 in Auckland) is a New Zealand-based ceramicist, sculptor, and writer who has exhibited both in New Zealand and internationally.
+Denis O'Connor (born 1947) is a New Zealand ceramicist, sculptor and writer who has exhibited both in New Zealand and internationally.

 Education

 O'Connor studied at the Wellington Polytechnic School of Design and the University of Otago.

 Career

 O'Connor's early work was made using white porcelain and the iron-rich clay which he found near his studio on Waiheke Island.
 In 1985 he was awarded the Frances Hodgkins Fellowship at Otago University, and during his tenure he switched to using limestone.
 More recently he has incorporated found objects and has started to use black slate, which has introduced a more minimalist aesthetic.

 Residencies

 He has held international residencies including: